 It's tailored for gaming, offering a GTX 1080 equivalent and 12GB of DDR4 RAM, providing up to [email protected] gameplay, and it'll be upgraded free of charge as technology improves.
 There's also 256GB of storage on offer, allowing you to install multiple games at once.
 There are apps available for not only macOS but Windows 10, iOS and Android too, allowing you to access your virtual PC from almost any device.

-It is pricy at £26.95 per month, and activation wait times can vary, but we are very impressed by the high quality, low-latency cloud gaming experience that Shadow offers.
+It starts at £14.99 per month, and activation wait times can vary, but we are very impressed by the high quality, low-latency cloud gaming experience that Shadow offers.

 Pros: Cost-efficient Windows experience on a Mac.

 If you truly want the authentic Windows experience on a Mac without paying for Shadow's cloud gaming service, you should partition your hard drive using Boot Camp and run Windows 10 on a separate partition or drive.
 This does mean you will have to sacrifice hard drive space from your Mac in order to run Windows.